This article is more than 3 months old and may not reflect current stock. To be informed of latest stock, sign up for our monthly newsletters.

 Blueberries, Cane Berries, Figs, and Pomegranates arriving soon

-Our blueberries and cane berries and figs and pomegranates will be arriving soon.
+Our blueberries, blackberries, boysenberries, gooseberries, raspberries, figs and pomegranates will be arriving during the month of November.
+They usually arrive the middle of the month.
 I will send out an email as soon as they come in.
 When you plant blueberries, add some soil sulfur and peat moss to create an acid environment for them.
 If you are going to grow them in a pot, mix pine or fir bark 50/50 with the potting soil.
 Blueberries like good drainage so if planting in the ground, be sure to amend the soil very well.

 Asparagus, Rhubarb, and Strawberries will arrive in January.
 This is a change from the past.

 Our shipment of living Christmas Trees such as Blue Spruce will be shipped this week or next week.
 We will also be receiving peonies, erica, weeping redbud, and more.
 Japanese Maples, Dogwoods and Rhododendrons arrived last month and the selection is still very good.
 As soon as the Christmas trees arrive we have them inspected by the county and then they are ready for sale.
 I will let everyone know as soon as they are in and ready to go.

 Bare Root Roses and Fruit Trees

 Bare root roses will be arriving in mid December and bare root fruit trees will arrive in late December.
 We have complete lists available at the nursery, or you can email me and I can send you lists via email.
 I will notify via email when things arrive.

 We have gift certificates available for holiday giving.
 We can sell them over the phone via credit card and send the gift certificate to you or direct to the recipient.
 We do not sell them online.